 Can you ship alcohol to someone?
 No. A consumer can’t send alcohol to someone.
 You can only do so by placing an order through an authorized distillery or vendor.
 Shipping alcohol in the United States is complicated.
 Alcohol cannot be shipped via USPS, but it can be shipped via FedEx and UPS with limited restrictions.

 Shipping alcohol is subject to several regulations.
-This post is for you if you have ever thought about sending alcohol to someone.
+If you have ever thought about sending alcohol to someone, this post is for you.

 Shipping Alcohol In All 50 States

-Unfortunately, as a consumer, you are unable to transport alcohol to yourself.
+Unfortunately, as a consumer, you cannot transport alcohol to yourself.
 Shipping alcohol is unlawful for consumers unless they have the legal licenses and authorization to distribute alcohol for some purpose.

 But why is that?
 These federal laws were enacted after the United States opted to reinstate the 21st Amendment.
 This law permits people to drink in some state-by-state direction.